datadominik/CarND-Capstone/README.md

 ### Traffic light classification
 The traffic light classification model consists of the following building blocks:
-- Convolution: 16 filter, filter size = (3,3), ReLu
+- **Convolution:** 16 filter, filter size = (3,3), ReLu
-- MaxPooling: pooling size = (2,2)
+- **MaxPooling:** pooling size = (2,2)
-- Convolution: 32 filter, filter size = (3,3), ReLu
+- **Convolution:** 32 filter, filter size = (3,3), ReLu
-- MaxPooling: pooling size = (2,2)
+- **MaxPooling:** pooling size = (2,2)
-- Dense: 50 nodes, ReLu
+- **Dense:** 50 nodes, ReLu
-- Dropout: factor = 0.5
+- **Dropout:** factor = 0.5
-- Dense: 3 nodes, Softmax
+- **Dense:** 3 nodes, Softmax

 The models accepts resized images of shape (32,32,3) as inputs.
+As training data we used the already annotated images of Anthony Sarkis, which were shared in an article of Vatsal Srivastava. (https://becominghuman.ai/traffic-light-detection-tensorflow-api-c75fdbadac62) Thank you very much for this.

+During training, various augmentation techniques like shifts, zooms, rotations or horizontal flips were used.
+We used *adam* as an optimizer to improve the *categorical crossentropy* of a validation dataset as much as possible.
+After 150 epochs, the best model was chosen based on its validation score and transformed to a frozen inference graph.

 ## Planning
 The _Planning_ _Subsystem_ is responsible for generating a trajectory through the world to get us to a final target.
 The _PLanning_ _Subsystem_ consists of two ROS nodes.
 The _Waypoint Loader_ and the _Waypoint Updater_ node.